woodstockcs/labs/old-friends-reflection/README.md

-# Pennies Reflection
+# Old Friends Reflection

 ## What to write

-Describe the process you went through to develop this program, including any struggles or aha moments that you experienced.
-Then discuss how these were resolved or incorporated.

-Explain what would happen if you chose to use an int datatype for the variable that holds the total number of pennies for the month.

-Explain in detail the algorithm you used (including a loop if you used one)  to correctly calculate the sum of the pennies over all the days of the month.
+In a file named friendsreflect.txt, describe the development process of Old Friends, and the struggles and successes you experienced.
+Describe at least one aha moment during this process.

+Also answer the following question: Why do you need to use argc and argv[] in your main function and what does it do?

 ## How to Submit

 Execute the below, logging in with your GitHub username and password when prompted.
 For security, you'll see asterisks (`*`) instead of the actual characters in your password.

 ```
-submit50 penniesreflect@cs50nestm/checks
+submit50 friendsreflect@cs50nestm/checks
 ```